Dr-404/WebHacking/lesson_notes/w-6.0_sql_injection/6-2_finding_SQLI.md

 1. Find parameter to inject
 2. Identify the vulnerability
-3. Enumerabe data from the database
+3. Enumerate data from the database
 4. Upload a backdoor